spree/api.spreecommerce.com/content/v1/countries.md

     GET /api/countries

-Orders are paginated and can be iterated through by passing along a `page` parameter:
+Countries are paginated and can be iterated through by passing along a `page` parameter:

     GET /api/countries?page=2